-"The modern Scottish curriculum is defined as the totality of all that is planned for young people..."
+"The modern Scottish curriculum is best defined as the totality of all that is planned for young people, and stretches beyond the classroom..."

 Introduction

 There have been significant changes to the Scottish curriculum in recent years.
 This is, in large part, due to the need to make our education system relevant to the constantly evolving demands of the 21st century.
 Change is, necessarily, the law of life in education, as it is in many aspects of society and the wider workplace.
 We must constantly strive to improve the education we provide for our young people and to adapt to an increasingly diverse, globalised world.